 - third rhetoric stage, students learn the art of ‘a good man speaking well’.
-Here teenagers learn to eloquently present reasoned arguments of substance.
+Here teenagers learn to present reasoned arguments of substance eloquently.

-These three stages make up the trivium (trivium means Latin for three-roads [tri-three; via-roads]).
+These three stages comprise the trivium (trivium means Latin for three roads [tri-three; via-roads]).

 What Does Dialectic Mean?